 One of the best parts about summer is the sunshine.
-Not only does the sun give you that nice summer glow, the sun can actually help to keep you cool.
-Any type of power or electricity in a home generates heat, so when the lights are on in the house, they will generate unnecessary heat that will warm your already warm home.
-Embrace natural sunlight and keep the lights off during the day and evening before the sun sets.
-Not only will you keep the house cool for the summer, you will save money on electricity too!
+Any type of power or electricity in a home generates heat, so when the lights are on in the house, they will generate unnecessary heat that will further warm your already warm home.
+Embrace natural direct sunlight and keep the lights off during the day and evening before the sunsets.
+Not only will you benefit from the light of long summer days, but you will also save money on electricity too!

 Feet are a critical component of regulating your body temperature because as an extremity, they have slower blood circulation.
 This makes them very sensitive to temperature variations.
-It might sting at first, but consider dunking your feet in some cold water, or spraying them with cold water from the hose.
-Once your feet are cold, the rest of your body will quickly follow suit.
+It might sting at first, but consider dunking your feet in cold water, or spraying them with cold water from the hose.
+Once your feet are cold from the water, the rest of your body will quickly follow suit, helping you feel cooler.

 Summer is the time for barbecues and eating food outdoors to take advantage of the beautiful evening weather.
 It is not the time to cook a full meal in the oven or on the stove.
-Not only do both of these appliance let off heat into the house, they waste energy that you do not need to use.
-Take a break from cooking or baking, and instead stay cool in the kitchen.
-Stick to salads or fruits.
-Make simple meals that do not require much cooking time.
-Who doesn’t love a refreshing salad after a long, hot day?
+Since both of these appliances let off heat into the house, they waste energy that you do not need to use in the summer.
+Take a break from cooking or baking in the kitchen.
+Stick to salads or fruits and make simple meals that do not require much cooking time or powered appliances.
+Who doesn’t love a refreshing salad after a long hot day?

-Fruit is best in the summertime, but everyone knows how quickly fruit can spoil.
+The fruit is best in the summertime, but everyone knows how quickly fruit can spoil.
 Why not freeze those fresh blueberries or bananas?
-Frozen melon can be great to suck on after dinner.
+Frozen melon is a great food to eat after dinner.
 Frozen grapes taste like candy, and will cool you down while you eat them.
 Frozen fruit can be a quick and easy treat for sweaty kids who have been playing outside all day, and for the parents who have been chasing after them!

 Everyone knows the feeling: you are sweating and all of your clothes are stuck to your body.
 It is not a pleasant feeling at all.
 But this summer, you can avoid that uncomfortable feeling by wearing loose fitting and lightweight clothing.
-Looser is always better for the summer heat.
+Looser clothing is always better for the summer heat.
 Try to wear cotton whenever possible.
-Cotton absorbs sweat and helps your body to stay cool in the summer heat.
-In a loose cotton t-shirt, you can enjoy the warmth without feeling uncomfortable.
+Cotton absorbs moisture and helps your body to stay cool in the summer heat.
+In a loose cotton t-shirt, you can enjoy the warm weather without feeling uncomfortable.
 Here’s a bonus tip: use cotton sheets on your bed and wear cotton pajamas to sleep to help keep your body cool throughout the night!

-Just like your feet, the back of your neck is a very sensitive part of the body, and is especially sensitive to temperature.
+Just like your feet, the back of your neck is a very sensitive part of the body and is especially sensitive to temperature.
 Place a towel in cool water and put it in the freezer for a few minutes (and enjoy the chill from the cool freezer!).
-Then when the towel is nice and chilled, wrap it around your neck.
-This will help the rest of your body cool off and and help you stay cool and collected on those uncomfortably hot days.
+Then when the towel is nice and cool, wrap it around your neck.
+This will help the rest of your body cool off and help you stay cool on those uncomfortably hot days.

 A freezer is good for more than just making ice.
 In fact, the freezer is loaded with tricks to help keep you cool this summer.
 Before bed, pop your pajamas in a plastic bag and stick them in the freezer for a few minutes.
 When you put your pajamas back on, you will be completely cooled off and ready for a peaceful night’s sleep.
 Cold pajamas are a great and easy trick to stay cool this summer.